 Mortgage fraud is a felony offense.
 Thus, it carries severe penalties.
 These include prison sentences of up to 30 years, fines of up to $1 million, and possible probation.
 Furthermore, those convicted may have to pay restitution, which can be hundreds of thousands of dollars, depending on the amount stolen.
 A conviction of federal mortgage fraud can have serious, lifelong consequences.
 To uphold their rights in court, defendants will often obtain knowledgeable representation as soon as possible.

 CALL BERRY LAW FIRM TODAY

-Since 1965, Berry Law Firm has represented clients facing criminal charges.
+Since 1965, Berry Law has represented clients facing criminal charges.
 Our Nebraska criminal defense attorneys can provide informative services and aggressive representation in the courtroom.
 There are a variety of legal defenses to mortgage fraud and other crimes that can be used to maintain innocence, or to reduce penalties.
-Those who have been arrested for mortgage fraud may benefit from the experienced representation provided by Berry Law Firm.
+Those who have been arrested for mortgage fraud may benefit from the experienced representation provided by Berry Law.